1. Why is open communication with my tween important for their health and safety?

 During the tween years, your child develops a more complex understanding of social relationships.
 As a parent, you have a crucial role in helping them navigate the complications of friendships, peer influences, and romantic interests.
 By nurturing healthy relationships, you can empower your tween to cultivate meaningful connections and develop the skills needed for positive interactions throughout their lives.

-• Discussing the Importance of Healthy Friendships: Encourage your tween to reflect on the qualities of healthy friendships.
-Talk about the importance of trust, respect, and support in a friend.
+- Discussing the Importance of Healthy Friendships: Encourage your tween to reflect on the qualities of healthy friendships.
+Talk about trust, respect, and support in a friend.
 Help them understand that healthy friendships involve mutual understanding, shared interests, and positive communication.
 Discuss how these relationships can contribute to their overall well-being and personal growth.

-• Teaching Effective Communication and Conflict Resolution Skills: Communication is key to maintaining healthy relationships.
+- Teaching Effective Communication and Conflict Resolution Skills: Communication is key to maintaining healthy relationships.
 Encourage your tween to express their thoughts and feelings openly and honestly while actively listening to others.
 Teach them the value of empathy and understanding different perspectives.
-Help them develop effective conflict resolution skills, such as compromise, active problem-solving, and seeking resolution through peaceful dialogue.
+Help them develop practical conflict resolution skills, such as compromise, active problem-solving, and seeking resolution through peaceful dialogue.

 By addressing these aspects of nurturing healthy relationships, you empower your tween to develop strong social connections based on trust, respect, and mutual support.
 Keep the lines of communication open, be a source of guidance and understanding, and encourage them to value the importance of healthy relationships as they navigate their tween years and beyond.